 how XML files are visualized when signing (XSLT)

 how visible signature fields should be added to PDF documents

+the format of the Xades Multifile output document

 BOSA will clean out old documents that were not deleted by the users of the service, except the configuration profiles.
 For this reason, every bucket has a mandatory “config” directory that is exempt from cleaning and should only be used to hold the XML and PDF profiles mentioned above.